 There’s probably no need to stop at the store before you make this soup.
 It uses simple ingredients that are common pantry staples.

-- Tomatoes: We love using fresh garden roma or plum tomatoes in the summer but you can also use canned tomatoes in the winter.
-We love using Fire-Roasted San Marzano Whole Tomatoes.
+- Tomatoes: We love using fresh garden roma tomatoes, cherry or plum tomatoes in the summer but you can also use canned tomatoes in the winter.
+For canned, we love using Fire-Roasted San Marzano Whole Tomatoes.

 - Onions and Garlic Cloves: adds flavor and makes this soup delicious